Stuyk/altv-athena-docs/documentation/install/linux.md

 ---
 description: >-
-    How to install Athena on Ubuntu 18.04 or 20+
+    How to install Athena on Ubuntu 20+
 ---

 # Linux

-Linux installation should be using Ubuntu 18.04 or greater.
-The author of this documentation has used Ubuntu 18.04 without any issues.
+Linux installation should be using Ubuntu 20.04+ or greater.
+The author of this documentation has used Ubuntu 20.04+ without any issues.

 # Table of Contents